Kite raises $17M for its AI-driven code completion tool

 To do this, the team had to build its own machine learning models that worked well for code.
 As Smith told me, Kite first looked at using standard natural language processing (NLP) models, but it turns out that those don’t really work well for code, which has a different structure.
 As training data, Kite fed the system all the Python code on GitHub .

-Looking ahead, what Smith really wants to achieve is what he calls ‘fully automated programming.’
+Looking ahead, what Smith really wants to achieve is what he calls “fully automated programming.”
 “It’s that Star Trek vision of where you tell computers in a high-level language what to do,” he said.
 “If it’s ambiguous, the computer will ask questions.”

 It’ll take a few more breakthroughs in AI to realize that vision, but for the time being, Kite’s tools are freely available and come with editor plugins for Atom, Sublime Text3, VS Code, Vim, PyCharm and IntelliJ.
 Currently, about 30,000 Python developers use its tools.

-With today’s release, developers can also use these models locally, without the need for an Internet connection.
+With today’s release, developers can also use these models locally, without the need for an internet connection.
 That’s a sign of how efficient the models are, but as Smith also acknowledged, running the model locally means his company doesn’t have to manage a complex cloud infrastructure either.
-This should also make the tool more appealing to more developers — especially in larger corporations — given that the original tool would send all of your code to Kite’s servers (and in that context, it’s worth noting the company managed to create its own little scandal around some open source contributions that favored its auto-completion engine).
+This should also make the tool more appealing to more developers — especially in larger corporations — given that the original tool would send all of your code to Kite’s servers (and in that context, it’s worth noting the company managed to create its own little scandal around some open-source contributions that favored its auto-completion engine).

 The company plans to use the new funding to build out the team, which mostly consists of engineers.
 It’ll also build out its product, with a special focus on supporting more languages.